What is low back pain?

 Maintain good posture while you stand.
 Keep your ears, shoulders, and hips in a straight line, with your head up and your stomach pulled in.
 Try not to slouch or arch your back.
 These put added pressure on your lower back.
 Wear shoes that are comfortable and provide support.
 If you stand for long periods, rest 1 foot on a low stool to relieve pressure on your lower back.
 Every 5 to 15 minutes, switch the foot you’re resting on the stool.

 What’s the best position for sleeping?

+The best way to sleep is on your side with your knees bent.
+You may put a pillow under your head to support your neck.
+You also may put a pillow between your knees for added comfort.
 If you sleep on your back, put pillows under your knees and a small pillow under your lower back.
 Don’t sleep on your stomach unless you put a pillow under your hips.

 What exercises can I do to strengthen my back?